-An internal steering committee has been set up to assess development in Brexit and its implication on the business No matters have been identified that would have implications from Brexit on the current year results and will incorporate any changes in future assessments.
+An internal steering committee was set up in 2020 to assess development in Brexit and its implication on the business.
+Brexit has had no impact on the current year results and at present no impact is expected in future years.
+Going forward Brexit developments and their effect on the business will continue to be monitored.